woodenchild95/FL-Simulator/README.md

 ## Some Experiments
 #### We show some results of the ResNet-18-GN model on the CIFAR-10 dataset.
-The corresponding hyperparameters are here (To do).
+The corresponding hyperparameters are stated in the following.
 <p align="center">
 <table>
     <tbody align="center" valign="center">